RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 75 (28/12/2021)
-- Commit "Batch Rendering Textures"
-    - The Engine can now batch render textures together
-    - There is a wierd error that occurs when the program deletes textures, it does not seem to be fatal

 ### Day 79 (01/01/2022)
 - Commit "Batch Rendering Rotation"
     - The Engine can now batch render rotated quads